zhiyongchenGREAT/speaker-reciprocal-points-learning/README.md

 ## Code
 Code used in this research for model training, and evaluation, is available for public use after publication.
 This encourages reproducibility and further experimentation in the field.

-**Please note**: The models, saved checkpoints, and evaluation code for reproducing results are now available.
-However, the training code for SRPL+ will be **released after the publication** of our research paper.

 [SRPL+ code repository](https://github.com/srplplus/srplplus.github.io)

 ## Visualization and Evaluations